 Hello everyone.
 My name is Elad Inbar.
 I'm the CEO for RobotLAB.
 Today I'm going to talk to you about VR Expeditions, 2.0.
 As you probably heard, Google decided to discontinue Google expeditions.
 Somewhere mid-June, they will basically shut down their servers and we will lose access to all the expeditions and all the resources that they put together over the years.
 It's unfortunate, but that's their decision.

 Using VR to give students engaging art education experiences isn't complicated--check out these resources to get started.

-There are a number of edtech tools and resources to help educators weave STEM learning into all manner of core courses
+There are a number of tech tools and resources to help educators weave STEM learning into all manner of core courses